The Asset Management Review: Saudi Arabia

 A 100 per cent Saudi or other GCC-owned entity incorporated outside the GCC (e.g., in the Cayman Islands) will be treated as a foreign entity for the purposes of the regulations in Saudi Arabia.

-1 Nabil A Issa and James R Stull are partners, Macky O'Sullivan is a senior associate and Sayf Shuqair is an associate at King & Spalding LLP.
+1 Nabil A Issa and James R Stull are partners, Macky O'Sullivan is a senior associate and Sayf Shuqair is a senior associate at King & Spalding LLP.